Siren City

-Siren City is a game for the Commodore 64 which involves the player taking the role of an American "cop car" patrolling the streets of dangerous Siren City.
+Siren City is a game for the Commodore 64 which involves the player taking the role of an American "Cop Car" patrolling the streets of dangerous Siren City.
 Grand Theft Auto developer Steve Hammond discusses Siren City as inspiration for Grand Theft Auto as a "top-down car game with cops".

-In the game, Siren City is one of the roughest towns in the whole of the U.S.A.
-Starting as a rookie driving through a maze of Skyscrapers and seemingly peaceful streets your job is to keep law & order but you are dealing with some of the toughest criminals not behind bars.
-These include Public Enemy No1 : Slit-Throat Steve, Public Enemy No 7 : Dune Buggy Jon and Dr J. Davies Ph.D, V.E.A.S.
+In the game, Siren City is one of the roughest towns in America.
+Starting as a rookie driving through a maze of Skyscrapers and seemingly peaceful streets, the player's job is to keep law & order, however the player encounters many of the toughest criminals in the city.
+These include Public Enemy No. 1: Slit-Throat Steve, Public Enemy No. 7: Dune Buggy Jon and Dr J. Davies Ph.D, V.E.A.S.

 Gameplay

 The game action is displayed via an aerial view of the city centered on the player's "Cop Car".
 The player undertakes a number of missions, ending after either a set objective achieved or a fixed time duration.
 These missions include: